CannyChiu/100-days-of-code/log.md

 **Thoughts:** Lots of similar foundations as when I was working on Javascript, it's easier to conceptualize everything since I've learned most of this before

+### Day 4 (Dec 30, 2023)
+#####

+**Today's Progress**: Freshed the basics of combining HTML and CSS (External CSS, Internal CSS and inline CSS).
+Went through basic CSS code to change properties (colors, font families, etc).

+**Thoughts:** Another refresher class on front-end basics, feeling more  confident in coding again.
+Feeling more comfortable with CLI/Linux commands to navigate file directories